Behind the scenes: Sharesies’ process for NZ investments

 Step 3: Your order goes on market—woohoo! 🎉

 Sharesies Market Service uses an algorithm to try and get you the best available price for your order in line with our best price policy.
 This is also known as ‘price discovery’.

 Price discovery involves looking at things like the last traded price, market conditions, and availability of buyers or sellers—and then making adjustments until we find a price to trade at within a limit that we set.
 Orders placed through Sharesies are automated, so your order fills as quickly as possible.
 A Sharesies dealer will only intervene if your order needs a helping hand.

 Orders, or partial orders that are waiting to be filled are called ‘processing orders’.
-If an order remains unfulfilled for 30 days, we’ll cancel the unfulfilled parts of the order and return the money back into your Sharesies Wallet, where you can place another order if you wish.
+If an order remains unfulfilled for 30 days, we’ll typically cancel the unfulfilled parts of the order and return the money back into your Sharesies Wallet, where you can place another order if you wish.

-Step 4: Your order appears in Sharesies (and gets settled in the background)🍍
+Step 4: Your trade appears in Sharesies (and gets settled in the background)🍍

 Once the order becomes a trade, Sharesies settles your trade with the NZX Clearing House.
 This usually takes two business days after the trade date.
 This is known as T+2 settlement.
 The NZX Clearing House sits between Sharesies and the buyer or seller on the other side of your trade.
 It’s responsible for making sure that all trades happen and manages the risk of having different people trading with each other.